immich-app/immich/README.md

 # Features

 > ⚠️ WARNING: **NOT READY FOR PRODUCTION!
 DO NOT USE TO STORE YOUR ASSETS**.
-This project is under heavy development, there will be continuous functions, features and api changes.
+This project is under heavy development.
+There will be continuous functions, features and api changes.

 | Features | Mobile | Web |
 | - | - | - |